madziaar/suno-knowledge-base/sunopormpten/README.md

 ## [Bridge]

 The system doesn't seem to know what to do with bridges.
 It often just treats them like a verse or a chorus, sometimes a refrain.
 Use them sparingly, at most once per song.

+- [Instrumental Bridge] - this seems to have the most impact or be most useful

 ## [Outro]